aradhana14nov/Grafana-Operator-Playground/tutorials/grafana-instance-creation-tutorial.md

 The nodePort from above output is : 30200

-We can access the Grafana dashboard on the nodeport : 30200 using below url:
+We can access the Grafana dashboard on the nodePort : 30200 using below url:

 Click on the <a href="http://##DNS.ip##:30200" target="_blank">http://##DNS.ip##:30200</a> to access Grafana Dashboard from your browser.